 7. Not everyone with “picky eating” has ARFID.

-8. Treatment for ARFID involves repeated food exposures.
+8. ARFID Treatment involves repeated food exposures.

-Oftentimes in treatment, the person with ARFID will make a list, with the help of a therapist or dietitian, of foods they have been avoiding for any reason and rank which foods are more anxiety producing than others.
+Oftentimes in treatment, the person with ARFID will make a list, with the help of a therapist or dietitian, of foods they have been avoiding for any reason and rank which foods are more anxiety-producing than others.
 The goal is to then try the foods on the list repeatedly, starting with those that cause the least worry.
 Once a new food has been introduced and tried successfully, it can be added to the individual’s normal diet.
 Did you know that it can take 10-12 times of trying a new food to know if you really like it?
 This is why repeated exposures are so important in treating ARFID.

-9. ARFID is highly treatable
+9. ARFID treatment team is essential

 People with ARFID do recover and go on to live very full and productive lives.
-They are able to expand the foods they eat and renegade in their social aspects of their lives.
+They are able to expand the foods they eat and renegade in the social aspects of their lives.
 Just as with other eating disorders, a support network is key to treating ARFID.
 Family/friends can assist with meal preparation, food exposures, and anxiety management.

-They can help to:
+A dietitian can help to:

-- Increase the amount of food eaten – A dietitian is able to assess the extent to which someone with Avoidant Food Intake Disorder is meeting their nutritional needs.
+- Increase the amount of food eaten – A dietitian is able to assess the extent to which someone with Avoidant Restrictive Food Intake Disorder is meeting their nutritional needs.
 When needs are not being met, a dietitian can provide a meal plan to help increase calorie intake.
 This often will include utilizing preferred food items at first, ie: food items that the individual with ARFID already feels comfortable eating.

 - Increase the variety of foods eaten – Those struggling with ARFID often have a select group of foods they are comfortable eating.
 A dietitian can help a patient to create lists of preferred foods, fear foods, and “willing to try” foods.
 A dietitian can then help to decide which foods are most nutritionally important to be exposed to and how to begin the process of incorporating them.